MattesGroeger/MGBenchmark/Readme.md

 ### Custom output target

 If you want to use a different output format, the best way is to define a custom target.
 For that you need to implement the `MGBenchmarkTarget` protocol.
+It declares 3 methods which are all optional:

+* `sessionStarted:` – to keep a reference to the current session
+* `passedTime:forStep:` – called for step time benchmark
+* `totalTime:` – called for total time benchmark

-Here is an example that sends the results to [Flurry](http://www.flurry.com/flurry-analytics.html).
+Here is an example that sends the total benchmark to [Flurry](http://www.flurry.com/flurry-analytics.html).
 Note that you need to initialize Flurry beforehand.

 ```obj-c
 @interface FlurryTarget : NSObject <MGBenchmarkTarget>